3. Material Accounting Policies

 3.1 Statement of compliance

-The financial statements of the Company have been prepared in accordance with Indian Accounting Standards ("Ind AS”) notified under the Companies (Indian Accounting Standards) Rules, 2015.
-The accounting policies as set out below have been applied consistently to all years presented in these financial statements.
+These financial statements of the company have been prepared in accordance with Indian Accounting Standards ("Ind AS”) prescribed under Section 133 of Companies Act, 2013 read with the Companies (Indian Accounting Standards) Rules as amended from time to time.
+The accounting policies as set out below have been applied consistently to all years presented in these financial statements except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.

 3.2 Basis of preparation and presentation

-These financial statements have been prepared on the historical cost basis, except for certain financial instruments which are measured at fair values at the end of each reporting period, as explained in accounting policies below.
+These financial statements have been prepared on the historical cost basis except for certain financial instruments that are measured at fair values at the end of each reporting period, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.

 In addition, for financial reporting purposes, fair value measurements are categorised into Level 1, 2, or 3 based on the degree to which the inputs to the fair value measurements are observable and the significance of the inputs to the fair value measurement in its entirety, which are described as follows:

-(iii) Level 3 inputs are unobservable inputs for the asset or liability.
+• Level 3 inputs are unobservable inputs for the asset or liability

 The material accounting policies are set out below: